Key Takeaways

 How Property Management Companies Handle Cleaning

-If you hire professional management, cleaning is typically included in your management fee (20–25% of revenue).
+If you hire professional management, cleaning is typically included in your management fee (typically 20–30% of revenue, depending on scope).
 Understanding how managers handle cleaning helps you evaluate value:

 What Professional Managers Usually Do